Updated: Feb 4

-Director Jordan Blady’s new short is a phenomenal five-act mini documentary, which captures drag performer, actor and activist Matt Shally as takes us inside his life in Tbilisi, Georgia.
+Director Jordan Blady’s new short is a phenomenal five-act mini documentary, which captures drag performer, actor and activist Matt Shally as he takes us inside his life in Tbilisi, Georgia.

 This.
 This is what I absolutely love to see.
 A filmmaker who enjoys his work, and a subject who enjoys being who they want to be.
 Not only is that already amazing, Comfort Zone is shot on film and features a fantastic music score.
 I won’t spend too much time expanding on Matt Shally, as I’d love for anyone reading to watch the film for themselves and hear it from him.
 I’d love to talk on some of the technical aspects that particularly jumped out to me, as this is a very well made film.

 As explained in the behind the scenes feature, director Blady shares that he decides to shoot on film for real subjects, and I have always found that it brings out a warmness not always present with digital.
 DOP Igor Smitka captures five acts spread over six minutes with a striking eye for colour.
 The sit-down interview style scenes have stunning backdrops, with the centrepiece being Shally.
 There’s a great contrast between the colourful life he lives within the mundanity of everything else around him.
 You get the sense that he has indeed found his comfort zone, at least to some degree.
 Of course the behind the scenes also make mention of having security close-by, which is a frustrating notion, that we can’t feel fully engrossed in the things that make us happy without the judgement/interjection of someone else.
 The world will always be filled with cruelness, but it’s the sparks of light like Shally that make it special.